 While registering for YES, students will choose from a variety of workshops to meet their individual interests.
 Some of these get everyone up and moving, and others delve into 21st century technology.
 Others build crucial life skills.
 They are new every year!

 In the past, YES has held workshops in subjects such as:

 - Planning for college or post-high school education

 - Various other topics, selected by the Teen Leadership Committee

-Workshops are typically led by community members such as business owners, nonprofit employees or volunteers, and local college and tech professors.
+Workshops are led by community leaders such as legislators, business owners, advocates, teens, nonprofit employees and volunteers, and local college and tech professors.

 The day and everything in it is FREE for attendees.